ahmdmhd/s2dm/src/s2dm/exporters/README.md

 - Built-in GraphQL types (`String`, `Int`, `Float`, `Boolean`, `ID`, `Query`, `Mutation`, `Subscription`) are never transformed
 - If a configuration is not provided for an element type, the original names are preserved
-- Invalid case format names are ignored and original names are kept
 - Configuration is loaded once at the command level and applied consistently across the entire export process

 ## Identifiers